Chinese Culture — Brief Introduction and Special Characters

 Gradually, when Taoism, Confucianism and Buddhism converged to some extent, masters and deities of these three schools were respected as honorable gods.

-Meantime, some apotheosized influential historical figures were also worshiped as powerful immortals, include kings like Yan and Huang, prime ministers like Jiang Shang, generals like Li Jing, and some local heroes.
+Meantime, some apotheosized influential historical figures were also worshiped as powerful immortals, include kings like Yan Di and Huang Di, prime ministers like Jiang Shang, generals like Li Jing, and some local heroes.

 Besides ancient gods in Chinese Creation Myth, many mountains, rivers, lakes, seas and forests also have their own guardian deities.